 Subglacial environments contain biologic, climatic, geologic, and glaciologic materials and information, much of which cannot be obtained elsewhere.
 Drills to create access holes are urgently needed to sample basal ice, subglacial water and sediments, and bedrock, but are notably missing from our capabilities within the IDP.
 Hole diameter requirements vary depending on instrumentation needed; clean technology is required (NRC, 2007), as is strict environmental review where the bed is wet, except for ice shelves and grounding zones at the end of drainage basins.
 Successful sampling will require that access holes receive regular maintenance, allowing the holes to remain open for several days.
 Differential ice motion may be a complicating factor, especially if the ice sheet is sliding at the bed.
-A conceptual design is also needed for a drill that can provide clean access large enough to deploy subglacial rovers; this design should strive to minimize supporting logistical requirements.
+Given the logistical challenges in working in the deep field, modular hot water drilling technology and also technologies for sampling through ice boreholes should all strive to minimize the supporting logistical requirements.

 The desired characteristics of the drills needed to create clean access holes for the science of the sub-ice environment are provided in Table 3.
 For accessing sensitive targets such as subglacial lakes, hot water drills should have temperature and depth sensors and "smart" drill heads; this technology needs to be developed.
 For the drills in Table 3, The IDP Long Range Drilling Technology Plan discusses hot water and mechanical rapid-access drills that could provide clean access holes for the projects described above in this report.
-Clean mechanical rapidaccess drills do not currently exist; conceptual and engineering development is needed.
+Clean mechanical rapid-access drills do not currently exist; conceptual and engineering development is needed.
 Note that CHWD is the Clean Hot Water Drill owned by the University of Nebraska-Lincoln; in addition, the University of Nebraska-Lincoln owns the following drills that may be available by request directly to the university (D. Harwood): the WISSARD/SALSA clean access drill, the Roving Drill, and Shot-hole Drill.